oracle-livelabs/developer/build-ords-apis-in-adb/3-secure-endpoints/secure-endpoints.md

 ## Task 4: Testing the OAuth2.0 client

 1. After clicking **Create**, a Client Secret modal will appear.
-Copy this value to your clipboard or a text editor.
+Copy the Secrect Client value to your clipboard or a text editor.

      > **NOTE:** If you click OK prior to copying, you can also Rotate in a new Client Secret value.